makersacademy/bowling-challenge-ruby/README.md

 * To start a new game type `game = Game.new`
 * To enter a score type `game.roll(4)` (the number in the brackets must be a valid roll)
 * To see the scorecard type `game.scorecard`
-* The scorecard currently shows the rolls entered and updates automatically per roll
-* You can only make valid rolls, and you cannot make further rolls when the game is complete
-* Coming soon: frame score and total score on the scorecard

 ## The Task